 …They haven’t been able to afford heating oil and Michelle Bauer said their house has been freezing cold.
 Salvation Army Lt.
 Anthony Rivera said he was able to give her two new space heaters as well as food for Thanksgiving dinner.

-The Greater Valley Corps offers meals through a Thanksgiving meal distribution, and at its annual Back-to-School Supplies Distribution.
+The Greater Valley Corps offers meals through a Thanksgiving meal distribution, a Christmas meal distribution, and at its annual Back-to-School Supplies Distribution.

 These programs often serve as a "gateway", where people learn, perhaps for the first time, about programs and services available to them should they be in need of such assistance.
 This can help to reduce the severity of any crisis a family may be experiencing before the crisis becomes unmanageable.